hotaki/similarity-score/README.md

 	- The inputfile with more (less) peaks is automatically assigned to data2 (data1) (i.e., the order of inputfiles 1 & 2 does not affect the result).

-- The line which begins with "#" or "@" will be ignored (can be used for coment liens).
+- The line which begins with "#" or "@" will be ignored (can be used for coment lines).

 - A weight parameter "alpha" should be specified.